ElectricRCAircraftGuy/glances_wiki/Study:-add-remote-monitoring-(client-server).md

 # User interface

-The PCB @ or name is displayed in the footer of the PCA Glances screen
+The PCB @ or name is displayed in the header of the PCA Glances screen

+On the PCB UI, t is possible o switch between local (PCB) and remote (PCA) view.

-The PCA @ or name is displayed in the header of the PCB Glances screen
+The PCA @ or name is displayed in the footer of the PCB Glances screen

 # Todo

-Change the glancesStats class and add a method:
+Change the glancesStats class and add a method (server):

     def getAll(self):
       return < All the monitoring varaible in 1 buffer >`

+On client change the display method in the glancesScreen class to manage local / remote monitoring.